DS202-at-ISU/lab-1-lab-1-team-10/README.md

 “This is a line from RStudio” Tam Minh Nguyen - 12.1 I downloaded Git, R, and Rstudio and then installed them on my computer.
 I didn’t face any issues in this part.
-On step 12.2, my teammate already created team repository so I just joined the repository and ready to work.
-On step 12.3, I cloned our team repository to my local machine.
-Initially, I was not really familiar with Git so I got struggle a bit to get familiarized with it and tried to memorize many Git syntax.
-On step 12.4, after get used to Git, I had no issues on this part, and everything is great to me.
+In step 12.2, my teammate had already created a team repository, so I just joined the repository and got ready to work.
+In step 12.3, I cloned our team repository to my local machine.
+Initially, I was not familiar with Git, so I struggled a bit to get familiarized with it and tried to memorize many Git syntax.
+On step 12.4, after getting used to Git, I had no issues on this part, and everything is great.
 On step 12.5, I pushed my team’s updated work to Github.
-On step 12.6, my changes finally appeared on the README on Github and I have no issues with it
+On step 12.6, my changes finally appeared on the README on GitHub, and I have no issues with it.